UW-CSE-455-2020SP/homeworks/README.md

 If `make` still results in an error, try [this](https://github.com/frida/frida/issues/338#issuecomment-426777849) solution.

 ## Instructions for Windows Users
-We do **NOT** recommend using Windows OS for this assignment because C++ compilation is more complex under the Windows environment.
+We do **NOT** recommend Windows OS for this assignment because C++ compilation is more complex under the Windows environment.
 However, if you only have Windows computers available, you can still manage your Python packages, C++ compiler, and Makefile with Anaconda.

 Installation Steps:
 1. Download [Anaconda](https://www.anaconda.com/distribution/) with Python 3.6+
 2. Install Anaconda with "admin" rights: PLEASE select "All Users (requires admin privileges)", "Add Anaconda to the system PATH environment variable", and "Register Anaconda as the system Python 3.x".
-3. Download and install Git from [here](https://git-scm.com/download/win).
-This installation includes MinGW so that you can use Makefile easier in Windows.
-4. Restart your machine.
+3. Open "Command Prompt" (aka "cmd") with admin rights, then:
+    - run the command `conda install -c msys2 m2-base m2w64-gcc` to install C++ compiler
+    - run the command `conda install -c conda-forge make cmake` to install Make.
-5. Now, you can follow the same steps as Mac/Linux users.
-Remember to use the MinGW terminal if you have trouble running any of the above commands.
+6. Now, you can follow the same instructions as Mac/Linux users do.